 - Reach Manipur

-A majority of tourists take interest in visiting the place due to a rich and diverse geography.
-The entire area covered by the state is 22, 347 square kilometers.
+A majority of tourists take interest in visiting the place due to its rich and diverse geography.
+The entire area covered by the state is 22,327 square kilometers.
 The state is situated in an oval-shaped valley, encompassing an area of approximately 700 square miles.
 A range of Blue Mountains surrounds the state and is located at an elevation of 790 meters above sea level.
 The entire valley slope extends from the northern to the southern area.
 The northern cold winds are debarred from reaching the valley due to the presence of the mountain ranges.
 Discussion about the geography of Manipur will be incomplete without mentioning the four major river basins.
-The four major basins that are situated include Manipur River Basin, Barak River Basin, Yu River Basin and Lanye River Basin.
+The four major basins that are situated in the state include Manipur River Basin, Barak River Basin, Yu River Basin and Lanye River Basin.
 The entire water resources are approximately 1.8487 Mham.
-There are as many as eight rivers in the Manipur river basis namely Manipur, Iril, Chakpi, Sekmai, Khuga, Thoubal, Nambul and Imphal.More Detail...
+There are as many as eight rivers in the Manipur river basin namely Manipur, Iril, Chakpi, Sekmai, Khuga, Thoubal, Nambul and Imphal.More Detail...